-- In light of EIOPA's technical specifications, the new illiquidity component of the volatility adjustment would reward in the current low-yield environment insurers which offer unsustainably high guaranteed rates on life policies, possibly raising financial stability risks ; therefore, this adjustment is not efficient - The recently adopted Regulation (EU) 2019/1238 on a pan-European Personal Pension Product (PEPP) is aimed at fostering the supply of private pensions in Europe across border.
+- which offer unsustainably high guaranteed rates on life policies, possibly raising financial stability risks; therefore, this adjustment is not efficient - The recently adopted Regulation (EU) 2019/1238 on a pan-European Personal Pension Product (PEPP) is aimed at fostering the supply of private pensions in Europe across border.
 However, one of the characteristics of the PEPP is its portability (i.e. the ability to change provider).
 This portability feature would imply that insurers providing PEPP products would be classified as having "liquid" liabilities.
 Therefore, insurers would be at a disadvantage vis-a-vis insurers selling national products with no portability.
 This would not be coherent with the objective of developing the PEPP (also reiterated in the Capital Markets Union Action Plan) - Currently, the volatility adjustment is a simple tool the value of which is centrally derived by EIOPA.
 Under the new approach, each insurer would have to calculate its own volatility adjustment.
 This creates undue burden for smaller and less complex insurers, which may decide to rely on the volatility adjustment anymore, even if it is at the cost of higher volatility of the solvency ratio.
 Therefore, the illiquidity adjustment would not be coherent with the Better Regulation agenda. - EIOPA proposes that insurers' liquidity risk is measured by calculating the standard formula level of capital requirements for increased mortality or exercise of redemption rights.
 Therefore, EIOPA is double counting the same risk in the capital requirement and through the level of the volatility adjustment when valuing its liabilities.

 For those reasons, Option 3 removed the illiquidity adjustment.
-Based on EIOPA's impact assessment and Commission services' proxy calculations (with very simplifying assumption, notably that insurance liabilities behave linearly with interest rates), it is estimated that the impact of this adaptation would lie between \notin 5 billion and \notin 11 billion in terms of additional capital resources.
+Based on EIOPA's impact assessment and Commission services' proxy calculations (with very simplifying assumption, notably that insurance liabilities behave linearly with interest rates), it is estimated that the impact of this adaptation would lie between \in 5 billion and \in 11 billion in terms of additional capital resources.